 The Canon 10×30 IS image stabilizing binoculars (2897A002), owing to these great features, have become quite popular.
 The clarity, magnification are typical Canon.
 The image stabilization works very well even if you have very shaky hands.
 If you are going sea-faring, make sure you take a pair of these with you as the images produced by these will be very stable even if the sea is particularly choppy.

-Canon has always been known for their high-quality optics and combined with this stabilization technology, gazing at a distance has become a joy to the eye.
+Canon has always been known for its high-quality optics and combined with this stabilization technology, gazing at a distance has become a joy to the eye.
 You can buy Canon 10×30 IS and even save money for your favorite events.

 The Canon 15 x 50 IS image stabilized all weather binoculars are sure to give you a breathtaking view like never before.
 Their image stabilization technology provides a perfect shake-free viewing experience.